thiagoloureiro/EasyMemoryCache/README.md

 var lstString = _caching.GetOrSetObjectFromCache(CacheKeyName, 20, ReturnListOfString);
 ```

-## Check the code sample in src directory
+## Check the code sample in the src directory